jimothy89/GitAndGitHub/README.md

-# Git and GitHub
+# Git and GitHub Change

 This is a speedy how-to, intended on getting you started with GitHub.

 1. Check accounts needed:

    1. Gmail, or other account used for email identity
    2. GitHub account
       * create one, using your email identity.
       * you can create one at: https://github.com/join

 2. Check software needed:

    1. GitHub Desktop.
       * You can find this at: https://desktop.github.com/
    2. NodeJS (for `npm`  the NodeJS package manager).
       * You can find this at: https://nodejs.org/

 3. Are you in a workshop?